w3hc/tc/README.md

 # TC

-TC stands for 'Town Crier'.
-It's a notification system for governor-based DAOs.
-It's using Tally API.
+TC is a notification system for governor-based DAOs.
+It _will_ be using Tally API.

+The project is developed as part of the [DAO Global Hackathon 2023](https://daoglobalhackathon.com/).

 ## Install